The Ontology of Compositeness Within Quantum Field Theory

-As an example, (which is only chosen as it is related to what I was reading at the time): in lattice field theory calculations the existence and mass of a stable bound state can be found from an appropriate time-dependent (Euclidean) correllator.
-A bound state of mass $M$ causes the correllator to exhibit the following time dependence, up to discretization and volume effects:
+As an example, (which is only chosen as it is related to what I was reading at the time): in lattice field theory calculations the existence and mass of a stable bound state can be found from an appropriate time-dependent (Euclidean) correlator.
+A bound state of mass $M$ causes the correlator to exhibit the following time dependence, up to discretization and volume effects:

 where $\sigma$ is an interpolation operator with a specified set of quantum numbers of the single-particle state.